ionic-team/ionic-docs/src/pages/developer-resources/guides/first-app-v4/creating-photo-gallery-device-storage.md

 }
 ```

-Within this class, add a Photo class.
+Within this file, add a Photo class.
 The “data” property represents the base64 image data of a captured photo:

 ```Javascript
 class Photo {